hutongyan/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# BookVault User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+BookVault is a **desktop app for managing library users and books**, optimized for use via a Command Line Interface (CLI), while retaining the advantages of a Graphical User Interface (GUI).
+It allows librarians to **quickly manage user memberships** and **maintain an up-to-date book catalog**.

 <!-- * Table of Contents -->
 <page-nav-print />